AtlasOfLivingAustralia/bie-index/README.md

 **Avoid using vernacularName or commonName as the vernacular name field** The list server treats these in a special way, causing problems when attempting to retrieve the names.

+### Deprecated Names

+Names with a status of `deprecated` appear last in lists of names and will not be used as the "headline" vernacular name.
+They are generally names that are now offensive or doubtful.

 ## Conservation Status Lists